Travlars/120-hour-epic-sax-marathon/sudoku.markdown

 after a solution is found (well, to be exact, after 32 solutions have been found due to the way Clojure chunks lazy sequences).

-### Solving Sudokus
+### Solving Sudoku

-It's finally time to write the search for a solution to sudokus.
+It's finally time to write the search for a solution to Sudoku.

 <exercise>
-Write the function `(solve board)` which takes a sudoku board as a parameter and returns a valid solution to the given sudoku.
+Write the function `(solve board)` which takes a Sudoku board as a parameter and returns a valid solution to the given Sudoku.

 ~~~{.clojure}
   (solve sudoku-board) => solved-board